Positivism: The English noun positivism in this meaning was imported in the 19th century from the French word , derived from in its philosophical sense of 'imposed on the mind by experience'. The corresponding adjective () has been used in a similar sense to discuss law (positive law compared to natural law) since the time of Chaucer.Background

 In the early nineteenth century, massive advances in the natural sciences encouraged philosophers to apply scientific methods to other fields.
-Thinkers such as Henri de Saint-Simon, Pierre-Simon Laplace and Auguste Comte believed the scientific method, the circular dependence of theory and observation, must replace metaphysics in the history of thought.
+Thinkers such as Henri de Saint-Simon, Pierre-Simon Laplace and Auguste Comte believed that the scientific method, the circular dependence of theory and observation, must replace metaphysics in the history of thought.

 Positivism in the social sciences

 Comte's positivism

 Auguste Comte (1798–1857) first described the epistemological perspective of positivism in The Course in Positive Philosophy, a series of texts published between 1830 and 1842.
-These texts were followed by the 1844 work, A General View of Positivism (published in French 1848, English in 1865).
+These texts were followed in 1844 by A General View of Positivism (published in French 1848, English in 1865).
 The first three volumes of the Course dealt chiefly with the physical sciences already in existence (mathematics, astronomy, physics, chemistry, biology), whereas the latter two emphasized the inevitable coming of social science.
 Observing the circular dependence of theory and observation in science, and classifying the sciences in this way, Comte may be regarded as the first philosopher of science in the modern sense of the term.
 For him, the physical sciences had necessarily to arrive first, before humanity could adequately channel its efforts into the most challenging and complex "Queen science" of human society itself.
-His View of Positivism therefore set out to define the empirical goals of sociological method.
+His View of Positivism therefore set out to define the empirical goals of sociological method:

 Comte offered an account of social evolution, proposing that society undergoes three phases in its quest for the truth according to a general "law of three stages".
-The idea bears some similarity to Marx's belief that human society would progress toward a communist peak (see dialectical materialism).
-This is perhaps unsurprising as both were profoundly influenced by the early Utopian socialist Henri de Saint-Simon, who was at one time Comte's mentor.
 Comte intended to develop a secular-scientific ideology in the wake of European secularisation.

 Comte's stages were (1) the theological, (2) the metaphysical, and (3) the positive.
 The theological phase of man was based on whole-hearted belief in all things with reference to God.
 God, Comte says, had reigned supreme over human existence pre-Enlightenment.
 Humanity's place in society was governed by its association with the divine presences and with the church.
 The theological phase deals with humankind's accepting the doctrines of the church (or place of worship) rather than relying on its rational powers to explore basic questions about existence.
 It dealt with the restrictions put in place by the religious organization at the time and the total acceptance of any "fact" adduced for society to believe.